Craft Roasted in Small Batches

 Ethiopian (East Africa) coffee is celebrated for its bright fruit and floral notes, exceptional acidity, and sweetness.
 It offers a rich full bodied

-I currently have Guatemalan, Costa Rican, Colombian, Brazilian, Mexican, Timorese, Peruvian, and Ethiopian beans on hand.
+I currently have on hand, Honduran, Colombian, Brazilian, Mexican, Guatemalan and Ethiopian.

 Our coffee is produced according to NE Cottage Food Guidelines.
 6887 St Hwy 27 Gordon, NE “This coffee was prepared in a kitchen that is not subject to regulation and inspection by the regulatory authority and may contain allergens.”